 A growth curve automatically adjusts the temperature set points over time to control the temperature.
 You can have up to seven steps in a growth curve.
 Each step has a start date and temperature.
 Supra Touch automatically calculates the set points for the days between the steps and adjusts the set points at midnight each day.
 For more information, read Programming growth curves on page 37.

-Step Start day Temperature

-1

-2

-3

-4

-5

-6

-7

-Restart day

-Temperature r ange: -13 to 125°F ( -25 to 51.7°C)
+- \diamond Temperature range: -13 to 125°F (-25 to 51.7°C) - ♦ Temperature set points must decrease as the steps increase.

 Variable stage settings worksheet